nrfconnect/sdk-nrf/samples/bluetooth/central_dfu_smp/README.rst

 Testing
 =======

-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

-1. Connect the board to the computer using a USB cable.
+1. Connect the kit to the computer using a USB cable.
-   The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
+   The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
-Reset the board.
+Reset the kit.
 #.
-Observe that the text "Starting DFU SMP Client example" is printed on the COM listener running on the computer and the device starts scanning for Peripheral boards with SMP.
+Observe that the text "Starting DFU SMP Client example" is printed on the COM listener running on the computer and the device starts scanning for Peripherals with SMP.
 #.
-Program the :ref:`smp_svr_sample` to another board.
+Program the :ref:`smp_svr_sample` to another development kit.
    See the documentation for that sample for more information.
 #.
-Observe that the boards connect.
+Observe that the kits connect.
-   When service discovery is completed, the event logs are printed on the Central board's terminal.
+   When service discovery is completed, the event logs are printed on the Central's terminal.
-   If you connect to the Server board with a terminal emulator, you can observe that it prints "connected".
+   If you connect to the Server with a terminal emulator, you can observe that it prints "connected".
 #.
-Press Button 1 on the Client board.
+Press Button 1 on the Client.
    Observe messages similar to the following::

       Echo test: 1